teaching

 how to use

-- For collaborators Bookmark the hub and choose one path based on audience: PyTorch fundamentals, ML foundations, or scientific ML.
+- For collaborators Pick a path depending on what your lab needs: PyTorch basics, ML foundations, or scientific ML.